fritzo/pomagma/README.md

 ## Configuring

+To run in debug mode, define an environment variable

+    POMAGMA_DEBUG=

+To use specific ports or address, override these defaults

+    POMAGMA_EDITOR_PORT=34934
+    POMAGMA_ANALYST_ADDRESS=tcp://localhost:34936

+Pomagma uses even ports for production and odd ports for testing.

 To run a distributed system, pomagma needs Amazon AWS credentials, an S3 bucket, an SWF domain, and optionally an email address to receive errors.
 These are specified by environment variables